LH 101 Practical Skills

 This is an introduction to soil science for landscape horticulture.
 Students will study soil formation and the physical, chemical, and biological properties of soils and soilless media as they relate to soil quality and plant growth.
 Students will sample soils, assess various properties of soils, and interpret soil test results.

-LH 104 Plant Identification and Culture
+LH 104 Plant Identification

 This course runs throughout the entire program and covers a wide range of plant material including trees, shrubs, vines, groundcovers, perennials, and annuals.
 Students will learn correct nomenclature, plant descriptions, growing requirements, critical pests and diseases, landscape use and maintenance requirements.
 Plant descriptions include distinctive stem, leaf, and flower characteristics, growing characteristics, maintenance, and landscape function.